UnifiedPush/contrib/gateways/matrix.md

 ### Nginx

-Until [MSC2970](https://github.com/matrix-org/matrix-doc/pull/2970) is figured out we unfortunately need another simple re-write proxy.
+Until [MSC2970](https://github.com/matrix-org/matrix-doc/pull/2970) is figured out we unfortunately need another re-write proxy.

 The one at https://matrix.gateway.unifiedpush.org is publically available, however you can easily self-host it.

-For that, add to your nginx config on the same domain you serve gotify the following:
+Here is a rewrite proxy, be carreful since it is vulnerable to SSRF (proxy_pass $target) :

 ```
 resolver 8.8.8.8;